Wandalen/wTools/module/core/format_tools/docs/invariant/003_synchronous_only.md

 ### Invariant Statement

 All formatting operations in format_tools are synchronous: they execute to completion within the calling thread and return a result directly.
 No function in format_tools is declared asynchronous, returns a future, or registers a waker.
-Verified by: no `async` keyword in `src/`; no async-runtime dependencies (tokio, async-std, smol) in Cargo.toml.
+Verified by: no asynchronous keywords in source files; no async-runtime dependencies in Cargo.toml.

 ### Enforcement Mechanism

 No async runtime is listed in dependencies.
-No `async fn` appears in source.
-Absence verified by `cargo tree` and source search.
+No asynchronous functions appear in source.
+Absence verified by dependency inspection and source search.
 Code review enforces at contribution time.

 ### Violation Consequences